kyma-project/examples/trace-demo/README.md

 --set "components.frontend.envOverrides[1].value=https://frontend.$CLUSTER_DOMAIN/v1/traces"
 ```

-Afterwards the web application will be accessible in your browser at `https://frontend.$CLUSTER_DOMAIN`.
+Afterwards, the web application will be accessible in your browser at `https://frontend.$CLUSTER_DOMAIN`.
 Using the developer tools of the browser you should see that requests to the traces endpoint are successful.
-Now every trace should have a proper root span recorded.
+Now, every trace should have a proper root span recorded.
 ## Cleanup

 When you're done, you can remove the example and all its resources from the cluster by calling Helm: